Joe Camilleri: The Revelators: 1989–2012

 While with The Black Sorrows, Camilleri also performed with The Revelators.
 The Revelators returned to the Black Sorrows roots of playing mostly covers of country/R&B style music, and had virtually the same line-up as The Black Sorrows.
 They released their first album in 1991 called Amazing Stories and followed it up with two others, The Adventures of The Amazing Revelators (2000) and The Revelators (2002).
 The Revelators were active as a live group from circa 1989 through about 2012.

-Bakelite Radio : 2000–2007, 2020
+Bakelite Radio : 2000–2007, 2020, 2024

 Bakelite Radio was another side project from the early 2000s.
-This particular group focussed on more acoustically-oriented music, though still in a country/R&B mould.
-The repertoire consisted mostly (but not exclusively) of cover songs, and the line-up—as is characteristic of Camilleri's bands—was fairly fluid.
+This particular group focused on more acoustically-oriented music, though still in a country/R&B mold.
+The repertoire consisted mostly (but not exclusively) of cover songs, and the line-up (as is characteristic of Camilleri's bands) was fairly fluid.

 The group released four albums between 2003 and 2009: in order of release, they were Bakelite Radio Volume II (2003), Bakelite Radio Volume III (2004) Bakelite Radio Volume IV (2007), and Bakelite Radio Volume I (2009).
 As a live act, Bakelite Radio was active from 2001 to 2007.

-After a long hiatus, the group (with a largely modified line-up, save Camilleri) returned in 2020, issuing their fifth album Rosary of Tears as a combined vinyl and CD package.
+After a long hiatus, Bakelite Radio (with a largely modified line-up, save Camilleri) returned in 2020, issuing their fifth album Rosary of Tears as a combined vinyl and CD package.
+The group (billed as "Joey Vincent's Bakelite Radio") later made a one-shot live appearance in 2024, but has not otherwise been active.